mlazos/mlazos.github.io/site-src/blog-content/posts/2020-06-14-Chess-With-The-Devil.md

 \{0,1\} \rightarrow 3,
 \{1,2\} \rightarrow 4,
 \{0,2\} \rightarrow 5,
-\{0,1,2\} \rightarrow 6$.
+\{0,1,2\} \rightarrow 6,
+\{\} \rightarrow 7$.
 With this mapping each cell can toggle a subset of the index bits, and we can derive our parity groups in the following way: if a cell can toggle an index, it is in that index's parity group.
 This results in the following parity groups.

 <div class="pgrow">
 <div class="column">